who we are

 Ashvin, who is now in college, has an interest in computer science and has actively worked with several programming languages like Scratch, Python and Java.
 He discovered the simplicity of app development using tools such as App Inventor and realized it could be accessible to all and easy to use.
 Ashvin loves the idea of using creativity in science and technology and wants to make the experience of building apps fun and exciting.
 He also has a passion for performing arts like theater, piano and dance, and he has a second degree black belt in Taekwondo.
 In the future, he wants to continue to blend technology and creativity in all his pursuits.

 Apoorva Kulshreshtha : High School President

-Apoorva is a sophomore at Amador Valley High School in Pleasanton, California.
+Apoorva is a junior at Amador Valley High School in Pleasanton, California.
 She has always had a passion for computers and robotics growing up.
 She has worked with Machine Learning in science fairs and research programs, and has learned C++ and Python.
 Apoorva is also passionate about drawing, painting, and fashion designing.
 She volunteers and teaches MIT App Inventor to show younger students the fascinating world of app development and programming.
 In the future, Apoorva hopes to continue teaching and help students find their path in what they're interested in.